François Benjamin Courvoisier: Valet to Lord William

 Location of the crime: Norfolk Street, now Dunraven Street, Mayfair.

 In conversation with Lady Julia Lockwood, Lord William mentioned that his valet, Ellis, was leaving his employ.
 Lockwood recommended Courvoisier and, upon inquiry to Fector, was assured Courvoisier was of the 'highest character... conduct and competency to fill the situation'.
 He was employed on terms of £45 per annum, to be reviewed after six months upon which, if he had proved suitable, would be raised to £50.

 Lord William's principal London residence was at No. 14 Norfolk Street, Park Lane, now Dunraven Street, Mayfair, although the building, along with others on the east side, has since been demolished.
-Described as 'a small house', it had two rooms per floor with a kitchen and pantry in the basement, two parlours (used for dining) on the ground floor, a drawing room and library on the first floor, Russell's bedroom and dressing room on the third floor and servants rooms on the floor above.
+Described as 'a small house', it had two rooms per floor with a kitchen and pantry in the basement, two parlours (used for dining) on the ground floor, a drawing room and library on the floor above, Russell's bedroom and dressing room on the floor above that, and servants' rooms on the top floor.
 Aside from Courvoisier, Mary Hannell, the cook and Sarah Mancer, the housemaid were the only resident staff, a groom and coachman lived elsewhere.